goku278/E-Sports/README.md

-# NasaImaeOfTheDay
+# E-Sports android app
-Android application made using mvvm, dagger2 dependency injection and retrofit library to call a GET request to the NASA's image server, to fetch and display the NASA's image of the day picture in an android application.
+Android application made using mvvm architecture, dagger2 dependency injection and retrofit library to call a GET, POST, DELETE apis, and book a turf to play different kinds of games at the allocated time.